Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 Get Rid Of The Calcium Buildup ASAP!

-Have you noticed some greyish white scales in your pool?
+Have you noticed some greyish white in your pool?
 Or some discoloration right around the water line in your pool?
 Or even some crusty deposits in the corner of your pool?
 If yes, those are calcium deposits.

 Natural stone that had a heavy build up of calcium